-- (3) For the purpose of adjudicating charges against members or associates of the Institute, as provided in the foregoing paragraphs of this resolution: - (a) The Secretary of the Institute shall mail to the member or associate concerned, at least thirty days prior to the proposed meeting of the Trial Board, or any sub-board appointed to hear the case, written notice of the charges to be adjudicated.
-Such notice, when mailed by registered mail, postage prepaid, addressed to the member or associate concerned at his last known address, according to the records of the Institute, shall be deemed properly served. - (b) After hearing the evidence presented by the Committee on Professional Ethics or other complainant, and by the defense, the Trial Board or sub-board hearing the case, a quorum present, by vote of the members present and voting, may, in a manner consistent with section 7.4 of the by-laws, admonish, suspend, for a period of not more than two years, the member or associate against whom complaint is made, or expel such member or associate. - (c) The member or associate concerned in a case decided by a sub-board may request a review by the Trial Board of the decision of the sub-board, provided such a request for review is filed with the Secretary of the Trial Board at the principal office of the Institute within thirty days after the decision of the sub-board, and shall file with such request such information as may be required by the rules of the Trial Board.
+- (b) After hearing the evidence presented by the Committee-on-Professional Ethics Division or other complainant, and by the defense, the Trial Board or sub-board hearing the case, a quorum present, by vote of the members present and voting, may, in a manner consistent with section 7.4 of the bylaws, admonish, suspend for a period of not more than two years, or expel the member or associate against whom complaint is made, or expel such member or associate provided that in any case in which the Trial Board or a sub-board finds that a member has departed from the profession's technical standards it may also direct the member concerned to complete specified professional development courses and to report to the Trial Board upon such completion. - (c) The member or associate concerned In a case decided by a sub-board the member concerned may request a review by the Trial Board of the decision of the sub-board, provided such a request for review is filed with the Secretary of the Trial Board at the principal office of the Institute within thirty days after the decision of the sub-board, and that such information as may be required by the rules of the Trial Board shall be filed with such request. shall file with such request such information as may be required by the rules of the Trial Board.
 Such a review shall not be a matter of right.
 Each such request for a review shall be considered by an ad hoc committee to be appointed by the chairman of the Trial Board, or its vice chairman in the event of his unavailability, and composed of not less than five members of the Trial Board who did not participate in the prior proceedings in the case.
 The ad hoc committee shall have power to decide whether or not such a request for review by the Trial Board shall be allowed, and such committee's decision that such a request shall not be allowed shall be final and subject to no further review.
 A quorum of such an ad hoc committee shall consist of a majority of those appointed.
 If such a request for review is allowed, the Trial Board shall review the decision of the subboard in accordance with its rules of practice and procedure.
-On review of such a decision the Trial Board may affirm, modify or reverse all or any part of such decision or make such other disposition of the case as it deems appropriate.
-The Trial Board may by general rule indicate the character of reasons which may be considered to be of sufficient importance to warrant an ad hoc committee granting a request for review of a decision of a sub-board.
+On review of such a decision, the Trial Board may affirm, modify, or reverse all or any part of such decision or make such other disposition of the case as it deems appropriate.
+The Trial Board may by general rule indicate the character of reasons which may be considered to be of sufficient importance to warrant an ad hoc committee granting a request for review of a decision of a subboard.